-1 (b) A proposed regional map of the state to reflect the revised 2 fair share principles.

-- (2) In developing its recommendations for revising fair share principles and its proposed regional map, the department of social and health services shall consider: - (a) Existing and future availability of public services in each region, including availability of chaperones in each region and whether each region is able to provide an adequate number of placement options within a reasonable distance from grocery stores, banks, public transportation options, and offices for public services and benefits; - (b) Existing and future availability of sex offender treatment options in each region, including whether each region is able to provide an adequate number of placement options within a reasonable distance from treatment providers that have relevant experience and background to treat clients with acute needs; - (c) Existing and future availability of personal care assistance and in-home care assistance in each region, including whether each region is able to provide an adequate number of placement options within a reasonable distance from mental health, medical treatment, and substance use disorder treatment options; - (d) Community safety factors, including whether each region is able to provide an adequate number of placement options away from risk potential activities or risk potential facilities, such as schools, playgrounds, and youth camps; and - (e) Protective factors, including whether each region is able to provide an adequate number of placement options a reasonable distance from potential hobbies, employment, and educational opportunities. - (3) By December 1, 2024, the department shall submit a report with its recommendations and proposed regional map to the governor and the appropriate committees of the legislature. - (4) This section expires August 1, 2025. - NEW SECTION.
+- (b) A proposed regional map of the state to reflect the revised fair share principles. - (2) In developing its recommendations for revising fair share principles and its proposed regional map, the department of social and health services shall consider: - (a) Existing and future availability of public services in each region, including availability of chaperones in each region and whether each region is able to provide an adequate number of placement options within a reasonable distance from grocery stores, banks, public transportation options, and offices for public services and benefits; - (b) Existing and future availability of sex offender treatment options in each region, including whether each region is able to provide an adequate number of placement options within a reasonable distance from treatment providers that have relevant experience and background to treat clients with acute needs; - (c) Existing and future availability of personal care assistance and in-home care assistance in each region, including whether each region is able to provide an adequate number of placement options within a reasonable distance from mental health, medical treatment, and substance use disorder treatment options; - (d) Community safety factors, including whether each region is able to provide an adequate number of placement options away from risk potential activities or risk potential facilities, such as schools, playgrounds, and youth camps; and - (e) Protective factors, including whether each region is able to provide an adequate number of placement options a reasonable distance from potential hobbies, employment, and educational opportunities. - (3) By December 1, 2025, the department of social and health services shall submit a report with its recommendations and proposed regional map to the governor and appropriate committees of the legislature. - (4) This section expires August 1, 2026. - NEW SECTION.
 Sec.
-12. A new section is added to chapter 71.09 RCW to read as follows: - (1) Subject to the availability of funds appropriated for this purpose, the department shall establish one position for a special commitment center communications manager.
-The special commitment center communications manager shall be responsible for:
+13. Sections 1, 4, 6, and 8 of this act expire August 1, 2026.